Uniform Envelopes: A connection with Noetherian spaces

 While being Noetherian is a rather strong restriction, there are some interesting non-trivial examples of Noetherian effective $T_0$ spaces.
-Notably the spectra of commutative rings with the Zariski topology, provided that the topology is the quotient of a countably based topology, and well-quasi orders on $\N$ with the Alexandroff topology \cite{Noetherian,Goubault-Larrecq}.
+Notably the spectra of Noetherian commutative rings with the Zariski topology, provided that their topology is countably based, and well-quasi orders on $\N$ with the Alexandroff topology \cite{Noetherian,Goubault-Larrecq}.

 Let us now turn to the analogous question for $X$.
-We require a technical lemma which is not too difficult to prove:
+We first require a technical lemma:

-\begin{Lemma} Let $X$ be a countably based effective $T_0$ space that does not contain an infinite compact set.
-Then for all $x \in X$ the set $\ucl{x}$ is open and finite. \end{Lemma}
+\begin{lem} Let $X$ be an effective $T_0$ space that does not contain an infinite compact set.
+Then $X$ is countable, countably based, and for all $x \in X$ the set $\ucl{x}$ is open and finite. \end{lem} \begin{proof} Let $x \in X$.
+Let $(x_n)_n$ be a sequence that converges to $x$.
+Then the set $\Set{x_n}{n \in \N} \cup \{x\}$ is compact, and hence finite.
+It follows that $x_n \in \ucl{x}$ for all sufficiently large $n$.
+Since the topology on $X$ is sequential, the set $\ucl{x}$ is open.
+Since $\ucl{x}$ is compact, it is finite.